Bictegravir, emtricitabine, and tenofovir alafenamide (Oral)

 Proper use of bictegravir, emtricitabine, and tenofovir alafenamide

 Take bictegravir, emtricitabine, and tenofovir alafenamide exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Also, do not change the dose or stop using bictegravir, emtricitabine, and tenofovir alafenamide without checking first with your doctor.
+When your supply of bictegravir, emtricitabine, and tenofovir alafenamide is running low, contact your doctor or pharmacist ahead of time.
+Do not allow yourself to run out of bictegravir, emtricitabine, and tenofovir alafenamide.

 Bictegravir, emtricitabine, and tenofovir alafenamide comes with a patient information leaflet.
 Read and follow these instructions carefully.
-Read it again each time you refill your prescription in case there is new information.
-Ask your doctor if you have questions.

 You may take bictegravir, emtricitabine, and tenofovir alafenamide with or without food.